fluencelabs/docs/docs/stake/bridge_guide/bridge_guide.md

 Currently, the Fluence Bridge supports two types of ERC20 tokens:

-1. **FLT (Fluence Token)**: The primary Fluence token, used to reward Providers and Stakers for Capacity Commitment Proofs and for gas payments in the Fluence Network.
+1. **FLT (Fluence Token)**: The primary Fluence token, used to reward Providers and Stakers for Capacity Commitment Proofs and gas payments in the Fluence Network.
 2. **USDC (USD Coin)**: Used as a payment token for renting compute resources from Compute Providers by users.

 ### Fee Structure for Cross-Chain Transfers